 In Kansas, TPOPPs are currently available at some large medical facilities in metropolitan areas, including Kansas City, Topeka, and Wichita.
 The form may eventually be available across the state, but a bill to develop a statewide form died in committee in 2014.
 Until the form is more broadly available, you may ask a health care professional to help you make one only if you enter a participating medical facility or health care setting.

 To be valid, a TPOPP must be signed by:

 In Kansas, a TPOPP form is usually printed on bright pink paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

-For details about preparing health care directives, see Kansas Living Wills and Durable Powers of Attorneys for Health Care Decisions: What You Need to Know.
+For details about preparing essential health care directives, see Kansas Living Wills and Durable Powers of Attorney for Health Care Decisions: What You Need to Know.

 For general information about how to document your health care wishes, see the Living Wills & Medical Powers of Attorney section of Nolo.com.